ariesco/MCPS/README.md

     Maude> (unit SORT id N .)

-### Model checking programs following a shared-memory approach
+### Shared-memory semantics

-This kind of model checking also requires the user to introduce the sort(s) for specifying the memory as:
+This kind of model checking requires the user to introduce the sort(s) for specifying the memory as:

     Maude> (memory sorts SORT_1 ...
 SORT_n .)